 Next, we wanted to collect a sample of GitHub repositories to compare development practices.
 We wanted a sample of a similar number of repositories from a similar date range, to account for trends in software development and other variation over time.
-To gather this comparison sample, we drew from GitHub Archive [15] via their BigQuery interface to find an equal number of "repository creation" events from each month a Penumbra repository was created in.
+We chose not to control for other repository attributes, like predominant programming language, size of codebase or contributorship, or repository purpose.
+We believe these attributes may be considered factors when developers choose where to host their code, so controlling for them would inappropriately constrain our analysis.
+To gather this comparison sample, we drew from GitHub Archive [17] via their BigQuery interface to find an equal number of "repository creation" events from each month a Penumbra repository was created in.
 We attempted to clone each repository, but found that some repositories had since been deleted, renamed, or made private.
 To compensate, we oversampled from GitHub Archive for each month by a factor of 1.5.
-After data collection and filtering we were left with a sample of 45349 Penumbra repositories.
-Lastly, to help identify academic hosts, we used a publicly available list of university domains[1].
+After data collection and filtering we were left with a time-matched sample of 57,914 GitHub repositories.

+Lastly, to help identify academic hosts, we used a publicly available list of university domains.1 This is a community-curated list, and so may contain geographic bias, but was the most complete set of university domains we located.